rails/rails/guides/source/rails_application_templates.md

 end
 ```

-The callbacks gets executed even if `--skip-bundle` and/or `--skip-spring` has
+The callbacks gets executed even if `--skip-bundle` has been passed.
-been passed.

 Advanced Usage
 --------------